History of Harris Hill Resort

 In 2016 we dredged a third Harbor in front of the Mott/Black property.

 Cabins 3, 2 & 1 were all the same size and the same shape on the outside.
-Cabin 3 is now double in size.
+Cabins 2 & 3 are now double in size.

 Cabin 1 had the best exterior and interior when we moved here.